-Capital assets are all assets that have a life cycle of more than one year and above the capitalisation threshold (where applicable).
+Capital assets are all assets that have a life cycle of more than one year.

 Property, Plant and Equipment (PPE) are tangible items that:

 - 1. Are held for use in the production or supply of goods or services, for rental or others, or for administrative purposes; and - 2.
 Are expected to be used over more than one reporting period.